-Sinus cavernosus; receptaculum; s. caroticus (Rektorzik); confluens sinuum anterius; s. spheno-parietale (Cruveilhier).-This is a space of extremely irregular outline, inclosed between the layers of dura mater on the lateral aspect of the body of the sphenoid bone, immediately above the root of the great wing.
-As already mentioned, it is crossed by fibrous trabeculæ from some of which villous process hang into the current of venous blood.
-In the layer of dura mater which forms its outer wall, several important nerves are included, while within the cavity, and in contact with the inner wall, is the carotid artery, which is separated from the venous canal only by the lining of the latter membrane.

-Ridley describes in these words: "Another I discovered by having the veins injected with wax, running round the pituitary gland on its upper side, forwardly within the duplicature of the dura mater, backwardly between the dura mater and pia mater, then somewhat loosely stretched over the subjacent gland itself, and laterally in a sort of canal made up of the dura mater above; and the carotid artery on each outside of the gland, which, by being fastened to the dura mater above, and below at the basis of the skull, leaves only a little interstice betwixt itself and the gland."
-Brunnerus describes this sinus.
+Sinus cavernosus; receptaculum; s. caroticus (Rektorzik); confluens sinuum anterius s. sphenoparietale (Cruvielhier).
+This is a space of extremely irregular outline, enclosed between the layers of duramater on the lateral aspect of the body of the sphenoid bone, immediately above the root of the great wing.
+As already mentioned, it is crossed by fibrous trabeculæ, from some of which villous processes hang into the current of venous blood.
+In the layer of dura mater, which forms the outer wall, several important nerves are included, while within the eavity, and in contact with the inner wall in the carotid artery, which is separated from the venous canal only by the lining membrane of the latter.
+Ridley describes it in these words: "Another I discovered by having injected the veins with wax, running round the pituitary gland, on its upper side, forwardly within the duplicature of the dura mater, backwardly between the dura mater and pia mater, there somewhat loosely stretched over the subjacent gland itself, and laterally in a sort of canal made up of the dura mater above, and the carotid artery on each outside of the gland, which, by being fastened to the dura mater above, and below at the basis of the skull, leaves only a little interstice betwixt itself and the gland."-Brunnerus describes this sinus.

-Varieties.-An example of complete absence of this sinus is

-mentioned by Santorini (Obs.
+Varieties.-An example of complete absence of this sinus is mentioned by Santorini (Obs.
 Anat.
-1714, cap. iii. § 25).
+1724, Cap.
+III. § 25).
 This I have not observed, but in some of those which I examined it was so small that it could hardly be looked on as a true representative of the normal cavernous sinus.
-This occurred in five cases, three of which were on the right side and two on the left.

-An additional tributary, in the form of an emissary vein passing through the canalis rotundus of sphenoid with the superior maxillary nerve, has been described by Nuhn.
-This I have seen twice; in both cases on the right side.
-Another inconstant vein which lies in the dura mater on the inner surface of the great wing of the sphenoid bone, has been described by Sir C. Bell and some other anatomists as the inferior sphenoidal sinus.
-It was present in twenty-three of the forty-four subjects, fourteen on the right, nine on left side.
+An additional tributary in the form of an emissary vein passing through the canalis rotundus of spheniod bone in company with the superior maxillary nerve, has been described by Nuhn.
+This I have seen twice, in both cases on the right side.
+Another inconstant vein, which lies in the dura mater on the inner surface of the great wing of the sphenoid, has been described by Sir C. Bell, and some other anatomists, as the inferior sphenoidal sinus.
+I have found this vessel twenty-three times in forty-four subjects; fourteen occurring on the right side, and nine on the left.

-Sinus intercavernosus.-The receptacula of opposite sides are connected by means of one or more transverse vessels which cross the pituitary fossa.
+Sinus intercavernosi.
+The receptacula of opposite sides are connected by means of one or more transverse vessels which cross the pituitary fossa.
 There are frequently two, one in front of the hypophysis, and the other behind.
-The anterior is the larger, the posterior is more often completely absent.
-Its absence was noted in twenty-six of my forty-four cases.
+The anterior is the larger, the posterior is often completely absent.
+Its absence was noted in twenty of my forty-four cases.
 In two of the others the posterior branch was the larger of the two, and in another case it was the only one present.
 In fifteen instances only did the above described arrangement of two transverse branches exist.
-When present they form with the cavernous sinus on each side the so-called

-Sinus circularis (Ridley); s. ellipticus; s. coronarius; clynoid sinus (Sir C. Bell).
-A single vein forms the sinus transversus sellæ equinæ described by Haller.
-A sinus circularis inferior is described by Winslow beneath the pituitary body, and formed by branches which take a course nearly parallel to the one usually described.
+When present they form, with the cavernous sinus on each side, the sinus circularis of Ridley (sinus ellipticus, s. coronarius, clynoid sinus of Sir C. Bell). single vein forms the sinus transversus sellae equinae, described by Haller.
+A sinus circular is inferior is described by Winslow, beneath the pituitary body and formed by branches which take a course nearly parallel to the one usually described.
 I have found it in six cases only; in twelve others there was a single intercavernous vein beneath the pituitary body.